jml/undistract-me/README.md

 check.

-In addition to a visual notification you can make undistract-me notify you by playing an audible sound along with the nitification popup by simply setting the variable UDM_PLAY_SOUND to a non-zero integer on the command line.
+In addition to a visual notification you can make undistract-me notify you by playing an audible sound along with the notification popup by simply setting the variable UDM_PLAY_SOUND to a non-zero integer on the command line.
 This functionality requires that pluseaudio and sound-theme-freedesktop
 - which provides notification sound file - be installed on a Debian-based